twinstar6980/Twinning.Documentation/english/installation.md

 ## Install `Shell`

-Shell, which provides a command line interface.
+Shell, provides the command line interface.

 This is an optional installation, distributed as an executable.